ricardo-eth/BlueToken-Hardhat_v1.0/README.md

 #### approve

-Allows `spender` to withdraw from your account multiple times, up to the value amount.
+Allows `spender` to withdraw from your account multiple times, up to the value amount.</br>

 Requirements:
-     * - `spender` cannot be the zero address.
+- `spender` cannot be the zero address.

 ``` js
    function approve(address spender, uint256 amount) public virtual override returns (bool) {